anvaldes/sklearn-migrator/README.md

 /test_github
 ```

+And copy your `model.pkl` in this folder.

 ii.
-Go to the repo: https://github.com/anvaldes/environments_scikit_learn and find out for the Dockerfile and requirementst.txt for the corresponding input scikit-learn version.
+Go to the repo: https://github.com/anvaldes/environments_scikit_learn and find out for the Dockerfile and requirements.txt for the corresponding input scikit-learn version.

 You will have this: